leonp/leonp.github.io/blog/work/_posts/2016-12-01-static-site-jekyll-netlify-dynamic-features.md

 alt: A screenshot of events from the Suffolk Libraries website
 excerpt: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework.
 We moved to a static website built on Jekyll and hosted by Netlify.
 The site is faster, more stable and more secure, yet it still handles dynamic features such as events and forms."
 summary: "I migrated the Suffolk Libraries website from a WordPress backend using a theme built on the Foundation framework.
 We moved to a static website built on Jekyll and hosted by Netlify.
 The site is faster, more stable and more secure, yet it still handles dynamic features such as events and forms."
 description: "A static website may sound dull, but it&#8217;s faster, more stable and more secure than a traditional website.
-The Suffolk Libraries also does dynamic stuff like events, searchable maps and locations through the power of some smart programming and APIs."
+The Suffolk Libraries site also does dynamic stuff like events, searchable maps and locations through the power of some smart programming and APIs."
 category: work
 ---